 Last year proved to be a great year in the markets for stocks and bonds alike!
+Here’s a market review of what we saw in 2019.
 After taking a hit with rising interest rates in 2018, bonds bounced back nicely when the Fed then lowered rates.
 Large cap equities soared with growth stocks leading the way and outpacing their value counterparts.
 While the S&P ended the year up over 30%, the average portfolio was up about 16% if you had any bond allocations, cash and private equity.

 Here’s a summary of what we saw in 2019 and what we anticipate 2020 will look like in each area.*

 2019: Swift movement from passive to active strategies in fixed income paid off in spades.
 We missed much of the negative returns handed out in 2018 only to participate in much of the increase in 2019 – all thanks to interest rate movements and quick action by the CAISSA investment team.
 We remained highly overweight growth to value in equities and had a small underweight internationally.
 Hedges have been added throughout the year in preparation for 2020 and beyond.
 We have also added to our private equity positions, which was up 14% for the last 12 months and was actually a bit of a drag for portfolios.
 On the flip side, in 2018 it was up 7.34% when the S&P was down -4.4%.
 This will be a nice volatility dampener when we need it.